Emergency support for vulnerable Tasmanians

 A one-off payment is available to low-income persons who are required by Public Health to self-isolate due to COVID-19 risk.

 The amount depends on the size of your household:

 - $250 per adult

 - Maximum capped at $1000 per household

-Recovery Network Partners (Red Cross, Rural Business Tasmania and The Salvation Army) can help vulnerable Tasmanians with emergency food hampers, delivery of medications, provision of financial counselling and other essential support during quarantine.
+Organisations such as Red Cross, Rural Business Tasmania and The Salvation Army can help vulnerable Tasmanians with emergency food hampers, delivery of medications, provision of financial counselling and other essential support during quarantine.

 - Required by Public Health to self-isolate (excludes travellers returning home who are required to quarantine in government provided accommodation) as evidenced by a Letter of Isolation or other form of official advice; and

 - Must be low-income as evidenced by Centrelink Health Care Card or Pensioners Concession Card, or otherwise demonstrate genuine financial hardship; and